Southern Highlands (New South Wales): Tulip Time in Bowral

 Tulip Time is a historical flower festival in Bowral where nearly 100,000 tulips that are planted in Bowral's Corbett Gardens bloom into flowers in late September and early October.
 The first festival was started in 1961 by the Rotary Club of Bowral-Mittagong.
 The festival usually lasts 14 days and includes various activities such as band parades, house and garden fairs, food and wine fairs and many other activities.

 The festival donates proceeds to various charities and this year will be sponsoring Westmead Children's Hospital.
 In the past, the festival has supported local churches, hospitals, youth centres, elderly centres and disadvantaged people of the community.

 Walk Through Bethlehem in Mittagong

 Walk Through Bethlehem is an interactive Christmas experience for all ages.
 Visitors are invited to step back in time, into a reenactment of Bethlehem at the time of Jesus' birth.
 There they meet shepherds minding their flocks, potters, carpenters, stonemasons and copper-smiths at work, the wise men searching for the saviour, villagers selling their wares in the marketplace, before finally seeing Mary, Joseph and baby Jesus in the stable.
 Run by Mittagong Anglican Church (St. Stephen's), the event is held every second year in December, usually the week before Christmas.
 Held in the grounds of Mittagong Anglican Church on Main Street, the event has been run in 2008, 2009, 2011, 2013 and 2015.

-Small events

-Bundanoon hosts Community Garden's Grow Cook Eat Festival in March, Winterfest each June and Garden Ramble each October.

-Wingello hosts Sled Dog Trials in June.